college-of-mary-immaculate/Travel-list/README.md

 # Travel-list
--is like a to-do list application that help users plan and organize their travels
+Is like a to-do list application that help users plan and organize their travels

-#Contributers
+#Contributors
--Aparri,Serg Michael
+Aparri,Serg Michael
--Caingcoy,Christian
+Caingcoy,Christian